austinmroczek/neovolta/README.md

 1. Download _all_ the files from the `custom_components/neovolta/` directory (folder) in this repository.
 1. Place the files you downloaded in the new directory (folder) you created.
 1. Restart Home Assistant
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Integration blueprint"
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "NeoVolta"

 ## Configuration is done in the UI